bartongroup/slivka/sphinx-docs/specification.rst

     - Path to the configurations directory.
       Alternatively a SLIVKA_HOME environment variable can be set.
       If neither is set, the current working directory is used.
+  * - ``ADDR``
+    - Address the queue server will bind to.
+Overrides the value from the configuration file.
+  * - ``WORKERS``
+    - Maximum number of workers that will handle jobs simultaneously.
   * - ``--daemon/--no-daemon``
     - Whether the process should run as a daemon.
   * - ``PIDFILE``